Khiamniungan people: Social institution

-One of the most important social institution in the past was ultimately the Pou (//pɒu³³//), a grand building with a huge Phie(//pʰie³³//) kept inside against the side wall which was primarily the cornerstone and a pivotal institution of the community throughout early times.
+One of the most important social institutions in the past was the Pou (//pɒu³³//), a grand building with a huge Phie (//pʰie³³//) kept inside against the side wall, which was a cornerstone and pivotal institution of the community in earlier times.

 Traditional attire

-The traditional Khiamniungan attires consist of bright red and bright deep blue colored dresses.
+The traditional Khiamniungan attire consists of bright red and bright deep blue-colored dresses.
 The ornaments are made of cowries and conch shells.
-The most notable ones amongst them is Nütsah(//nə³³.tsɑʔ³³//) and Shietsapnie.
+The most notable ones amongst them are Nütsah(//nə³³.tsɑʔ³³//) and Shietsapnie.